AdobeDocs/control-panel.en/help/instances-settings/using/external-accounts.md

 >[!CONTEXTUALHELP]
 >id="cp_externalaccounts_url"
 >title="Subdomain details"
->abstract="In this screen, you can connect a hybrid instance to the Control Panel in order to monitor it and perform specific actions directly from the Control Panel interface."
+>abstract="In this screen, customers with an hybrid hosting model can provide their MID/RT instances present in their marketing instance in order to perform specific actions in Control Panel."

 Control Panel allows customers with an hybrid hosting model to perform specific action in Control Panel by providing their MID/RT instances present in their marketing instance.
 For more information on hosting models, refer to [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/architecture-and-hosting-models/hosting-models-lp/hosting-models.html).

-## Connect MID/RT instance {#connect}
+## Connect a MID/RT instance {#connect}

 >[!CONTEXTUALHELP]
 >id="cp_externalaccounts_operator"